-We all tell lies, in fact studies show that lying is a part of our day-to-day interactions with most of us telling little white lies (such as you look great in that) daily, often to maintain and preserve relationships or to get us out of trouble.
+Could you spot a liar?
+We all tell lies.
+In fact, studies show that lying is a part of our day-to-day interactions with most of us telling little white lies (such as, “You look great in that”) daily.
+In most cases it’s harmless enough, and used to maintain and preserve relationships or to get us out of trouble.
 But whilst most people think that they can spot a lie from a mile away, studies reveal that people are only 56 per cent accurate when it comes to picking up on deceit.

 In general the discomfort caused by telling a lie may lead to increases in distancing and blocking, blink rate, use of manipulators (or comforting gestures such as fidgeting and jiggling), pauses and speech errors and decreases in gestures, intimacy and eye contact.
 However, in some cases a liar may do the opposite in an attempt to overcompensate.